-Spruce ice cream, spruce syrup and spruce-tip salads were hot culinary items this spring, but creating tasty treats with the needles of this northern evergreen is far from a new notion.
+Spruce ice cream, spruce syrup and spruce-tip salads have been hot culinary items the past few years, but creating tasty treats with the needles of this northern evergreen is far from a new notion.
 Spruce-beer soda has been a favourite among French-Canadians for decades.
 Its popularity has wavered over the years, but people are once again clamouring for the sweet, earthy drink.

 First Nations and early settlers of Quebec brewed vitamin-C-filled spruce beer prior to the 1700s to combat kidney illnesses, stomach upset and scurvy.
 It was considered a poor man’s drink until Swedish explorer Pehr Kalm brought news to Europe that the strange recipe was indeed making people healthier.